How To Cut An Onion (Peel, Slice, Dice, And Chop)

 Different types of onions cut in different ways

-Along with garlic (check out how to prep/chop garlic here), onions are probably the other most common ingredient in my kitchen.
+Along with garlic (check out how to chop garlic), onions are probably the other most common ingredient in my kitchen.
 This aromatic is perfect for adding to practically every meal for extra depth of flavor and deliciousness.
 But before we get to the good part, we first need to peel and chop it.

 When done incorrectly, peeling onions becomes a monumental task; bits of papery peel remain stuck to the onion.
 And chopping the onions can lead to uneven (sometimes even injury-inducing) results and tears – literally.
 So instead, avoid the hassle and follow my easy step-by-step guide on how to peel an onion, store it, and properly cut an onion for any dish: rings, peeled, diced, minced, and grated!